A possible correction of the Saha curve for non-equilibrium states: Introduction

 \section{Introduction}

-The Saha equation is a mathematical expression that describes the ionization of atoms in plasmas at thermal equilibrium \cite{Saha1920}.
-Within the Boltzmann-Gibbs (BG) statistical framework, this equation is applicable for estimating species concentrations or the free electron fraction as a function of temperature, provided that equilibrium conditions are satisfied.
-The fraction of ionized atoms in a given environment is crucial to the understanding of many physical problems, including the production of neutrinos in the solar core and the primordial hydrogen recombination, among others related to astrophysics and cosmology \cite{gangopadhyay2021hundred}.
-In the context of Big Bang Nucleosynthesis (BBN), the Saha equation deals with the abundance of light nuclei rather than the ionized fraction of charged particles.
-It is useful for estimating concentrations of these cores in the early universe, such as Helium-4 ($^4$He).
-Despite its widespread use, the Saha equation has limitations, and it is valid only for plasmas at thermodynamic equilibrium \cite{peebles2020principles,dodelson2024modern}.
+The Saha equation describes the ionization of atoms in plasmas under thermal equilibrium conditions \cite{Saha1920}.
+Within the Boltzmann–Gibbs (BG) statistical framework, it relates the free electron fraction to the temperature, and has been widely applied to problems in astrophysics and cosmology, from neutrino production in stellar interiors to primordial hydrogen recombination \cite{gangopadhyay2021hundred}.
+It also plays a role in Big Bang Nucleosynthesis (BBN), where it is used to estimate the abundances of light nuclei such as $^4$He.
+Despite its versatility, the Saha equation is strictly valid only for systems in thermodynamic equilibrium \cite{peebles2020principles,dodelson2024modern}, which limits its applicability to dynamical situations.

-In the literature, it is well established that both BBN and primordial hydrogen recombination are efficiently described by kinetic equations, such as the Boltzmann equation for annihilation \cite{peebles1968recombination,peebles2020principles,dodelson2024modern,zeldovich1969recombination}.
-This is because the physical and chemical reactions that occurred in the early Universe shifted from a regime of thermodynamic equilibrium to one of non-equilibrium.
-Therefore, the traditional approach based on Saha's equation fails to provide an accurate description of hydrogen recombination.
+In the literature, it is well established that both BBN and primordial hydrogen recombination are more accurately described by kinetic approaches, such as the Boltzmann equation for annihilation \cite{peebles1968recombination,peebles2020principles,dodelson2024modern,zeldovich1969recombination}.
+This is because the relevant processes in the early Universe evolved from near-equilibrium to genuinely non-equilibrium conditions.
+As a result, the traditional Saha equation alone cannot provide a reliable description of hydrogen recombination.